neurallambda/neurallambda/README.md

 An important mention is that most of this library works more like "data structures" and "machinery" than classical neural nets.
 This work can all operate *untrained*.
 IE the lambda calculus example executes programs with zero training/dataset/etc. It just works with whatever program you feed into it, like a python interpreter.

-## Prior Art
+## prior art

 Neural Turing Machines, Differentiable Neural Computers, Neurosymbolics, Hyperdimensional Computing / Vector Symbolic Architectures.

-## Tiers of "Programming Ability" / "Reasoning Ability"
+## tiers of "programming ability" / "reasoning ability"

 1. An AI can execute programs